Want To Look Like An Athlete? It's Simple, Train Like One!

 Thinking I could out exercise, and out eat the problem, I started dieting harder than ever and working out even more.
 Guess what happened?

 NOTHING!!
 In fact, worse than nothing.
 I was feeling worse and if I let up on my hectic regime even a little bit I gained fat.

 I was doing everything right and I could not really make a dent in my weight.

-One of the things that was most problematic is that the approach I was taking eventually always led to a binge of some sort.
+One of the most problematic things was that the approach I was taking eventually, always led to a binge of some sort.

 As an example, I would get a burst of motivation (a welcome break from the mental fatigue and lethargy), and I would hit the gym hard!!

 Then I would be completely wiped out and not be able to workout for days.
 My hunger and cravings also skyrocketed as a result.

 It was like a boomerang.
 The longer or more intense I worked out, the harder my metabolic boomerang would whip back against me.

 After seeing this phenomena play out in patient after patient, I gave it a name.
 I have come to call this phenomenon “the workout boomerang!”

 The lean body I once had was slipping further and further away the harder I tried.